 No. If an individual owns a majority interest in more than one business, then only one of those businesses may receive an award.

 Yes.
 Businesses must be able to show that they have been harmed by the COVID-19 pandemic in one or more of the following ways:

 - full or partial closure due to government order;

 - has had to lay-off, furlough, or not pay one or more employees;

-Yes.
-If you are selected to receive an award you will have to verify your eligibility by providing documentation such as tax returns and a signed statement.
-Persons who knowingly provide false information will be required to pay back any funds they receive and may be subject to criminal prosecution.
+If you are selected to receive an award, you will be required to verify your eligibility by signing a grant agreement attesting your business’s eligibility.
+If you knowingly provide false information, you will be required to pay back any funds you receive, and you may be subject to criminal prosecution.